danplotkin/LSTM_Time_Series/README.md

-# Time Series Forecasting with LSTMs
+# Multi-step Time Series Forecasting with LSTMs

 This project demonstrates time series forecasting using Long Short-Term Memory (LSTM) neural networks.
 LSTM is a type of recurrent neural network (RNN) that is specifically designed for processing sequential data, making it an ideal choice for analyzing and predicting time series data.